Tommy Recco

-Joseph-Thomas "Tommy" Recco (born 1934), nicknamed "Geronimo", is a French serial killer.
-He was sentenced to criminal imprisonment in 1962 for murdering his godfather two years earlier.
+Joseph-Thomas "Tommy" Recco (born 10 May 1934), nicknamed "Geronimo", is a French serial killer.

+In 1959, Recco was suspected of involvement in the disappearance of three German tourists, but the case was dismissed.
+In 1960, Recco murdered his godfather and sentenced in 1962 to life imprisonment.
 Released in 1977, he killed three cashiers in Béziers in December 1979 and three other people, including an 11-year-old, in Carqueiranne in January 1980.
 He was sentenced in 1983 to life imprisonment without parole for these two triple murders.
-An inmate since 1980, Tommy Recco is one of the oldest detainees in France.
+An inmate since 1980, Recco is one of the oldest detainees in France.